Ontario Youth Apprenticeship Program (OYAP)

 Program Details

-• Level 1 OYAP programs are regular apprenticeships that include the first level of in-school training (Trade School) at either Durham College (Whitby Trade Centre) or Fleming College.
-Exception: Hairstyling and General Carpenter-Local 27 where students attend a Training Delivery Agent to obtain their first level of in-school training.
+• Level 1 OYAP programs are regular apprenticeships that include the first level of in-school training at participating College/Training Delivery Agent; Durham College (Whitby Trade Center), Fleming College, Pereyma, LiUNA(Cobourg location) or the Durham Hairstylist Academy.

-• Cooperative Education credits are granted for time spent at the workplace to a total of 4 credits earned in the final semester of a student’s Grade 12 year.
+• Cooperative Education credits are granted for time spent at the workplace to a maximum of 4 combined credits earned in the final semester of a student’s Grade 12 year.

 • In-school training hours do not count toward the total apprenticeship hours.
 However, hours spent in the workplace must be carefully documented, as they would be a negotiable item between the Employer and the Apprentice to be considered toward the total apprenticeship hour requirement.

-• Students are encouraged to focus on obtaining the necessary skills required to complete their apprenticeship rather than on hours as each apprentice is provided with a Training Standards Booklet that is used to record their competencies and skill sets.
+• Students are encouraged to focus on obtaining the necessary skills required to complete their apprenticeship.
+Each apprentice is provided with a Training Standards booklet that is used to record their competencies and skill-sets.

-• While in the Program, students attend the participating College/Training Delivery Agent (Durham College, Fleming College, Pereyma, or the Hairstylist Academy) as per their schedule.
+• While in the Program, students attend the participating College/Training Delivery Agent (Durham College, Fleming College, Pereyma, LiUNA (Cobourg location), or the Durham Hairstylist Academy) as per their schedule.

-• Work placements are arranged through the school’s Cooperative Education Department with the student providing input where possible.
+• Work placements are arranged through your home school’s Cooperative Education Department with the student providing input where possible.

-• Cooperative Education teachers are responsible for arranging and monitoring suitable placements.
+• Cooperative Education teachers are responsible for monitoring the student at placements.

 Additional Information

-• Students who have more than three unexcused absences from the College may be removed from the Program.
+• Students who have more than three unexcused absences from the College/Training Delivery Agent may be removed from the Program.

 • Students are expected to treat their employers and co-workers with respect and adhere to all Cooperative Education guidelines.

-• Students, parents /guardians and teachers will be required to attend an information session prior to the start date of the program
+• Student, and parents /guardians will be required to attend an information session prior to the start date of the program.

 • Successful students will need a Social Insurance Number to proceed with the next step.
 If you do not have a SIN number, you must apply for one via the Government of Canada's website.